sap-tutorials/Tutorials/tutorials/iot-model-create/iot-model-create.md

 In the provided sample code the included `.npmrc` sets the `npm` registry like this `@sap:registry = "https://npm.sap.com"` which will allow you to simply download the SAP IoT SDK for `Node.js` from `github`.

-Now we come to the final step: to create the data model.
+Now you come to the final step: to create the data model.
 Do this by running this command:

 ```
 node create-data-models.js